 Once it is install, add this to the Android Studio intallation.
 Open the Android Studio and do the below mentioned steps-

 ‘File’ –> ‘Settings’ –> ‘Version Control’ –> ‘Git’.

 Then click ‘Test’ to ensure that Git is configured properly in Android Studio.

 Before using Git or any other version control with an existing project, ‘Version Control Integration’ should be enabled.

-On enable, we will get a dialog window with options to choose like CVS, Git, Subversion and others.
-Now in this tutorial, we have take Git from the list.
+On enable, we will get a dialog window with options to choose like CVS, Git, Subversion, and others.
+Now in this tutorial, we have to take Git from the list.

-On successful enable the options under VCS menu will change showing the Git options to add, commit, etc. The color of the files in Android Studio project explorer will change to brown from previous black.
-This indicates that the files are new and yet to be added to Git server.
+On successful enable the options under the VCS menu will change showing the Git options to add, commit, etc. The color of the files in the Android Studio project explorer will change to brown from the previous black.
+This indicates that the files are new and yet to be added to the Git server.